sderosiaux/react-stack-step-by-step/README.md

 - it's pure OS command line
 - don't reference global programs you think are installed, always use locally installed packages (in our case, webpack)
 - environment/OS specific (environment variables are not declared the same way in Unix/Windows)
-  - they are some way to uniformize that, we'll see later
+  - they are some ways to uniformize that, we'll see later

 ## What to do